impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 Our first test covers the sad-path case where no arguments are provided to the command.
 In this case, we expect the command to fail with no error output.

-I try this in my bash terminal, and I get the following:
+We can replicate this in the bash terminal:

 ```
 bash-3.2$ rbenv version-file-read